joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/08/13/us/border-bakery-undocumented-immigrants.html

 **Taylor Swift’s ‘The Life of a Showgirl’ Will Release on Oct.
 3**\
-`Swift is talking about her upcoming album on “New Heights,” a sports and pop culture podcast co-hosted by her boyfriend.`\
+`Swift spoke about her upcoming album on “New Heights,” a sports and pop culture podcast co-hosted by her boyfriend.`\
 https://nytimes.com/2025/08/13/arts/music/taylor-swift-travis-kelce-new-heights-podcast.html

 **Republican Ex-Candidate Sentenced to 80 Years in Prison for Shooting Plot**\